Why Hello There Impostor Syndrome.

 “Hey!
 Who’s that chick talking about social anxiety when she doesn’t have a Clinical Psychology doctorate attached to her name?
 Pshh wannabe.”

-Now enough pep talk, I hope you get my point.
-It’s really important you remember this.
+Now enough pep talk.
+I hope you get my point.
+You must remember this.

 So here’s what Ann Friedman has to say about Impostor Syndrome after getting an email from a white guy: